 Traditionally, electrocution meant death.
 Electric shock or shock meant injury.
 It was a life and death difference.

-Because of possible confusion of the word shock being associated with a: (1) shock without injury (2) static electricity shock (3) low level induced electrical shock (4) mental shock (5) physical shock, or (6) thermal shock, for example, the word electrocution has evolved to mean death or injury from exposure to electricity.
+Because of possible confusion of the word “shock” being associated with: (1) shock without injury (2) static electricity shock (3) low level induced electrical shock (4) mental shock (5) physical shock, or (6) thermal shock, for example, the word “electrocution” has evolved to mean death or injury from exposure to electricity.

-Thus, the phrase “electric shock” or the word “shock” has evolved to be associated with something other than death or injury.
+Thus, the phrase “electric shock” or the word “shock” has evolved to be associated with something other than death or injury, although not used that way throughout literature such as in NFPA 70E (Electrical Safety in the Workplace).

 Establishing clarity between the meanings of electrocution, electric shock, and shock is helpful to the people involved in the jurisprudence [legal] system including jurors.